raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-33/en.md

 I feel broken.
 I do not know the source.

-My body's insides roar.
+My bodily insides roar.
 Ah, I want to eat!

 I move from my room.